coredev-uk/reddit-background-changer/README.md

 This is just a script that cleans the downloaded image's directory.
 I added this as it means if an image is used twice across the week, there is a chance you could see it again.
 It also helps save space, instead of following below you could just run the script if you'd prefer.
 Its called `_Directory_Clear.py`.
 1. Open Task Scheduler either through typing `taskschd.msc` in run or in your start menu or through finding the application.
 2. Click on Task Scheduler Library and on the right it should say import task, click that.
 3. Navigate to your install of `reddit-background-changer` and open the `bin` folder.
-Click on the `rbc-dir-clean.xml` file and this should start the import process.
+Click on the `Reddit Background Changer (Directory Cleaner).xml` file and this should start the import process.
 4. Put your `pythonw.exe` path into the program/script, you can get this from the original script.
 5. Then change your Start in field to your install path of `reddit-background-changer` then you could adjust the timing again if you'd like but cleaning the directory once a day is my personal preference.